diogo0030/Learning-C/README.md

-These codes were developed for the study of the C programming language. :)
+These codes were developed for the study of the C programming language :)